rabestro/graph-pathfinding-algorithms/docs/index.md

 ## How to use the classes in your program

 The first step is create a graph structure.
-The [Graph class](https://algorithms.jc.id.lv/api/lv/id/jc/algorithm/graph/Graph.html) is generic, and you can use any Java type for vertex and any [Number](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Number.html) type for distance.
+The [Graph](https://algorithms.jc.id.lv/api/lv.id.jc.algorithm/lv/id/jc/algorithm/graph/Graph.html) interface is generic, and you can use any Java type for vertex and any [Number](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Number.html) type for distance.

 ### Example
 In the following Java code we create a graph structure with eight nodes.
 We use [Character](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Character.html) class for vertex identification and [Integer](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Integer.html) for the distance.
 You can see the graphic representation of the scheme [here](assets/complex.gif).